Alexofthefoot/COSC-310/README.md

 This function removes items from the database.
 At this time it does not first check if the item is currently stored in the database, so there is a potential crash there.

+Report Generation function:

+CafeKeeper now tracks the user's actions while using it.
+This function creates a PDF report listing the date and  those user actions.
+This feature uses the iTextPDF library.

+Translate function:

+The user is now able to view the menu in multiple languages.
+This feature uses the Google Translate api.

 GUI:

 The GUI created in Java Swing, creates a new window with some interaction capability, allowing the user to do actions without having to directly use SQL code.